Buttons shouldn't have a hand cursor

 The pointer cursor is for links

-The pointer (and often underlined text) signifies a link.
 Links are not buttons.
 Links came along with the web.
-To help users understand that they're different, they're given the pointer cursor.
-It serves as an extra clue.
-Here’s why:
+To help users understand that links are different from buttons and other interactive elements, they are given the pointer cursor.

-When a button has the pointer cursor, it subtly suggests that the user is interacting with a link when they’re not.
-If you want to give users feedback on hover, change the background colour, for example.
-A well-designed button doesn't need a hand cursor to help users realise it does something.
+Buttons that have the point cursor indicate that the user is interacting with a link when they’re not.
+If you want to give users feedback on hover you can change the background colour for example.